gbif/hp-swissnatcoll/en/data-aggregator-faqs.md

 <br><br>
 The Darwin Core Github repository also offers files with all or a selection of the Darwin Core fields : [Github tdwg/dwc/dist](https://github.com/tdwg/dwc/tree/master/dist){:target="_blank"}

+### How does the update of my data in the Data Aggregator work?

+You can update your data by importing a new import file.
+This file must have the two mandatory fields (catalogNumber and scientificName).
+The other fields in the file can be either the same as previously imported or only the fields that have to be updated.
+It is up to you.

+During the new import, DAGI checks the **catalogNumber value** to determine if a specimen is already present in the collection records, or if it is newly imported.
+- When the specimen is already present, all other fields imported are updated (scientificName too).
+- When the specimen is new (new catalogNumber), the record is added to the records table with all imported fields.

 ## But my database/dataset is not formatted in Darwin Core, do I have to change everything?